StopkaKris/StopkaKris.github.io/_pages/teaching.md

 # Teaching Practicum at Georgia Tech

-* As part of the Teaching Practicum in the [Woodruff School of Mechanical Engineering](http://me.gatech.edu/) at Gerogia Tech, I worked with Dr. Richard Neu to teach the graduate course ME 7774: Fatigue of Materials and Structures during the Spring of 2019.
-I delivered three lectures, held office hours, graded homeworks, and proctored exams.
+* As part of the Teaching Practicum in the [Woodruff School of Mechanical Engineering](http://me.gatech.edu/) at Georgia Tech, I worked with Dr. Richard Neu to teach the graduate course ME 7774: Fatigue of Materials and Structures during the Spring of 2019.
+I delivered three lectures, held office hours, graded homework assignments, and proctored exams.